ekhadley/mech/ideas.md

 - Examine different layers/components, seeing what direction each layer contributes on the yes-no spectrum.
 - Change 'coke' in the example to 'pepsi'. are the same layers doing the same thing?
 - I had this idea a long time ago and there was a specific angle i found really interesting but i cant remember it now...

+# training encoder-decoder transformers to decompile program binaries
+- while attending to the whole input binary file, autoregressively output the input file.
+- For training data, I imagine we could use packages available via package managers.
+These often work by downloading source code from github or similair and then compiling locally.
+- This gives us convenient access to a huge database real world programs in both source code and compiled format.

 # general vein: mechinterp on reasoning models
 - for exmaple, agentic-type reasoning models have to soemtimes realize "this approach isnt working let me try something else".
 Can we discover the circuit that triggers this?